There’s nothing like the freedom of choice.

 If you don’t keep tempting yourself with newer brands or better goals, you’ll keep it simpler.

-Some of the solutions to avoid drowning in the pool of choices is to analyze the utility of the choice you make.
+One of the solutions to avoid drowning in the pool of choices is to analyze the utility of the choice you make.
 We tend to remember only the peak pleasure point and how it ended.

 You can also simplify your life by cutting off from clever marketing, setting up routines and staying away from distractions.